Table of Contents

 DePuy, a division of Johnson & Johnson, is one of the most well-known companies engaged in hip replacement lawsuits.
 Due to their metal-on-metal structure, DePuy implants have a relatively high failure rate and a rate of adverse effects.

 More than 12,000 hip replacement lawsuits against DePuy are pending with its ASR hip implants.
 Regarding their ASR Hip Replacements, DePuy has resolved hundreds of Johnson & Johnson hip replacement lawsuits.
-In January 2023, there are 233 cases still pending.
+In November 2023, there were 240 cases still pending.

 Stryker Hip Replacement Lawsuit

 Two of the hip replacement items made by Stryker have been recalled.
 The company started the hip replacement parts recall shortly after alerting medical professionals to an elevated risk of metallosis, tissue death, and other problems that would necessitate revision surgery.

 Several of the company’s products have been the subject of Stryker hip replacement lawsuits.
 The Rejuvenate and ABG II faulty hip replacement lawsuits were consolidated in one court.
 The court resolved them in 2014.

 The U.S. Judicial Panel Multidistrict Litigation created a single lawsuit for complaints involving Stryker’s LFIT V40 hip component.
 In November 2018, Stryker consented to a preliminary hip replacement lawsuit payouts on those claims.
 Law firms are now accepting Stryker’s Tritanium Acetabular Shell’s lawsuits.

 In July 2019, a Massachusetts federal court had more than 660 cases pending.
 New Jersey has already merged additional state-filed issues.